VOLTTRON/volttron/docs/source/platform-features/config-store/configuration-store.rst

 The existence of a store is not dependent on the existence of an agent installed on the platform.

 Each store has a unique identity.
-Stores are matched to agents at agent runtime via the agent's VIP IDENTITY.
+Stores are matched to agents at agent runtime via the agent's :term:`VIP Identity`.
 Therefore the store for an agent is the store with the same identity as the agent's VIP IDENTITY.

 When a user updates a configuration in the store the platform immediately informs the agent of the change.
 The platform